SIMPLE 5 STEP PROCESS

 The goal is to provide you with draft outcomes to use in continuing negotiations towards a settlement you are confident in.
 This meeting may occur several times as needed.

 You are now ready to successfully execute your settlement and financially support your individual household.
-You will leave this session with a post-divorce financial plan, individual budget, and the tools to move forward with your goals and values in mind.
+You will leave this session with a post-divorce financial plan, an individual budget, and the tools to move forward with your goals and values in mind.

 Our team at Balderson & Hebert LLC is available after the divorce is finalized to ensure that all of the terms of the settlement agreement are completed, you get all the assets that you are entitled to receive, and answer any questions on your individual financial plan moving forward.